There are three ways you canyour SharePoint environment:

 3, Using automated scripts

 I personally never use the first option.
-Through my experiences with backing up MOSS and WSS Farms, I learned that the best way to run a backup andis through the STSADM utility.
+Through my experiences with backing up MOSS and WSS Farms, I learned that the best way to run aand is through the STSADM utility.
 Some may argue this, but I feel extremely comfortable with STSADM since I use it for almost all my SharePoint operations, so I tend to stick with it.
 Also, the admin interface failed me once when I was restoring an entire farm, whereas the STSADM utility has never failed me yet.

 So what are the types of backups we can perform.
 There are two types: